dentarg/auth0-blog/_posts/2016-09-19-angular-2-testing-in-depth-services.markdown

   <img src="https://github.com/blacksonic/articles/raw/master/img/angular2-testing-services/tdd_guilty.png" />
 </p>

-With tests, we can ensure the correctness of our application: the code does what it was designed to do.
+With tests, we can ensure the correctness of our application: that the code does what it was designed to do.
 We can guard against someone breaking our code by refactoring or adding new features.
-This might have happened to you when someone added a small feature or added equivalent code transformations, and nothing worked afterwards.
+This might have happened to you when someone added a small feature or equivalent code transformations and nothing worked afterwards.
 Writing tests can clarify the intention of the code by giving usage examples.
 It can also reveal design flaws.
 When a piece of code is hard to test, there might be a problem with the underlying architecture.

-If you are new to Test-Driven Development I would recommend reading the Test-Driven Development book by Kent Beck.
+If you are new to Test-Driven Development, I would recommend reading the Test-Driven Development book by Kent Beck.
 It gives a nice overview about the concepts and best practices.

 ### Choosing the framework